 Bitcoin as Visa

-As we have written elsewhere in greater detail, developers Mike Hearn, Gavin Andresen and - in much less adversarial fashion - Jeff Garzik, view the blocksize cap of 1 MB, which will be hit at some point in 2016, as an artificial impediment to the growth of the network.
-Tagged a "fee event" by Mr. Garzik, this will result in competition amongst transactions for inclusion in blocks, leading to inflating fees that will eventually "price some actors out of the system".
+As we have written elsewhere in greater detail, developers Mike Hearn, Gavin Andresen, and Jeff Garzik view the blocksize cap of 1 MB, which will be hit at some point in 2016, as an artificial impediment to the growth of the network.
+Tagged a “fee event” by Mr. Garzik, this will result in competition amongst transactions for inclusion in blocks, leading to inflating fees that will eventually “price some actors out of the system”.
 This would, of course, greatly undermine the ideal of bitcoin as visa, or a ubiquitous settlement system cheaply managing thousands of transactions per second rather than the current seven tps.

 Mr. Garzik argues that, contrary to what one might assume, doing nothing is not actually the conservative or cautious approach.
 A fee event fundamentally alters today’s bitcoin economy, which he characterizes as something of a transaction fee “race to zero” in which all comers generally get their transactions processed within a few cycles at most.
 Another, more comprehensive examination of this point can be found in Peter Rizun’s fascinating presentation on blockchain economics given at the Scaling Bitcoin Montreal conference.
 He applies the term “deadweight loss” to the current blocksize cap, which is an economic term applied to production quotas which artificially limit free-market equilibrium.
 To add an exclamation point to the whole argument, this 1 MB cap was temporarily added in early days to prevent against DDoS spam attacks, and was meant to be lifted – Thus Spoke Nakamoto.